The Cattleman magazine is received monthly by TSCRA members as part of their membership in the organization.

 Twinleaf senna issues can be avoided by maintaining good range condition and properly stocking pastures.
 It can be controlled by a timely application of herbicide if it becomes an issue, but implementing good grazing practices must follow to ensure success. ❚

 Editor’s note: Kent Ferguson, retired rangeland management specialist from USDA Natural Resources Conservation Service (NRCS), is providing us with plant identification photo stories to help ranchers identify those forbs, forages and species growing in the pastures.
 Additional photos provided by USDA NRCS.

-Common Oleander is excerpted from the May 2017 issue of The Cattleman magazine.
+Senna is excerpted from the July 2017 issue of The Cattleman magazine.